-Working with Brighter Futures, Cherwell District Council and other partners, Sanctuary Housing has lined up an action-packed schedule for the summer holidays to keep the children busy.
+In Cherwell, Sanctuary Housing works with partners including Brighter Futures and Cherwell District Council to line up action-packed schedules for holidays, to keep the children busy.
 The best part is, lunch is included and it’s all free!

 St Mary’s School community lunch